Nemanja43M/CloneNetApp/README.md

 # 5 Highlight selected item

-# 6 On Enter Key Add Item to Favorites / Remove if Already in Favorites

 State Management: Redux was used to manage the application state, including the favorites list (favorites).
 This state keeps track of which movies are marked as favorites.

 Handling Function: handleFavorites function that is invoked when the user presses Enter on a specific movie in the HeroParts component.